FAQ

 Will the data I share go into my medical record?

 All information shared with SPARK is kept securely in its database.
-Only if you request and receive a genetic result from SPARK will this information go into your medical record.
+Only if you request and receive a genetic result from SPARK this information go into your medical record if you choose to have the result returned to you by your medical provider or if you tell your medical provider.

 Will sharing my data impact my ability to obtain life insurance?